YujiMarutani/ai-manifesto/paper/draft.md

 misinterpret its outputs, and why design must actively prevent the collapse of
 symbolic boundaries that sustain human interpretive agency.

+The dynamics described above are not limited to psychological or technological domains.
+They also manifest in institutional systems that claim neutrality and universality.
+International law provides a clear case study of how imperial meaning structures persist
+and how they collapse under contemporary conditions.

 ---